Higher-order and fractional discrete time crystals in clean long-range interacting systems: Supplementary Note 3: SPIN-WAVE APPROXIMATION

-In this section, we briefly summarize the idea behind the spin-wave approximation, which is thoroughly explained in Refs.~\cite{lerose2018chaotic, lerose2019impact} and the supplementary material therein, to which we redirect the reader for further details.
+In this Note, we briefly summarize the idea behind the spin-wave approximation, which is thoroughly explained in Refs.~\cite{lerose2018chaotic, lerose2019impact} and the supplementary material therein, to which we redirect the reader for further details.

 In a DTC evolving from an initially $\textbf{z}$-polarized state $\ket{\psi(0)} = \ket{\uparrow, \uparrow, \dots, \uparrow}$, the spins are mostly aligned at all times.
 Imperfections in the alignment can be described within a Holstein-Primakoff transformation in terms of bosonic spin-wave quasiparticles $b_k^\dagger$.
 Crucially, the collective spin $\vec{S} = \frac{1}{N} \sum_{j=1}^{N} \vec{\sigma}_j$ rotates as a function of time in the lab frame.
 Therefore, the Holstein-Primakoff transformation has to be performed in a rotating frame $(X, Y, Z)$ such that the, say, $Z$ axis tracks the orientation of the collective spin at all times.
 This tracking is encoded in the condition $\langle S^X \rangle = \langle S^Y \rangle = 0$, from which the dynamics of the rotating frame is obtained self-consistently.
 On top of this, an approximation is made in that the Hamiltonian is expanded to lowest non-trivial order in the density of spin-wave excitations $\epsilon = \frac{2}{N} \sum_{k \neq 0}^{N} \langle b_k^\dagger b_k \rangle$, which should remain $\ll 1$ for the approximation to be consistent.
 This procedure results in a set of $2N$ ordinary differential equations similar to Eqs.~(26) and (29) in the Supplemental Material of Ref.~\cite{lerose2018chaotic}, describing the rotation of the new reference frame and the dynamics of the spin waves at the various momenta.